TheBodger/MagicMirrorConfig/README.md

     <li>Check which folder magicmirror was installed into.
 It may not be in the default directory.</li>
     <li>Check the spelling, all commands in unix are case sensitive, so Magicmirror is not the same as MagicMirror.</li>
   </ul>

+  <U> added this line to test GITHUB handling merging a new branch of a fork </U>